jimbobbennett/BloodSugarConverter/README.md

 BloodSugarConverter
 ===================

-A Apache Cordova based mobile app that converts blood glucose measurements to/from US and International units.
+An Apache Cordova based mobile app that converts blood glucose measurements to/from US and International units.

 I developed this as a simple test app to try out the new Visual Studio Cordova tooling.